Unlabeled sample compression schemes for oriented matroids: Preliminary definitions and first results

-The Topological Representation Theorem \cite[Theorem 5.2.1]{bjvestwhzi-93} allows to represent OMs as central arrangements of pseudo-hyperplanes in a $\R^d$, see Figure \ref{fig:1}.
-Covectors $\L$ correspond to all possible positions of points in the space with respect to the pseudo-hyperplanes.
+A common source of OMs comes from central hyperplane arrangements in $\R^d$, see Figure \ref{fig:1}.
+Covectors $\L$ correspond to all possible positions of points in the space with respect to the hyperplanes.
 Hence one can make a correspondence between regions of $\R^d$ and covectors.
-We do not need to use the representation theorem directly to derive the results in our paper, but it helps to illustrate them, as in Figure \ref{fig:1}.
+In fact, this can be generalized, since the Topological Representation Theorem \cite[Theorem 5.2.1]{bjvestwhzi-93} allows to represent all OMs as arrangements of pseudo-spheres in $S^{d-1}$.
+We do not need to use the representation theorem directly to derive the results in our paper (hence we will avoid a precise definition), but it helps to illustrate them, as in Figure \ref{fig:1}.

 We will use two classic operations on OMs.
 For $\M=(U,\L)$ with $e \in U$, define the \emph{deletion} as an OM $\M\backslash e=(U\backslash \{e\},\L')$ with $\L'=\{ X \backslash e \mid X \in \L\}$, and the \emph{contraction} as an OM $\M/ e=(U\backslash \{e\},\L'')$ with $\L''=\{ X \backslash e\ \mid X \in \L, X_e=0\}$, where $X\backslash e$ denotes the element of $\{+,-,0\}^{U\backslash \{e\}}$ with $(X\backslash e)_f=X_f$ for all $f \in U\backslash \{e\}$.
 It follows from the basic OM theory that both operations in fact result in an OM, see \cite[Section 3.3]{bjvestwhzi-93}.
 A reverse operation of a deletion is a \emph{single-element extension}, i.e.~$\M$ is a single-element extension of $\M'$ with $e$, if $\M' = \M \backslash e$ for some element $e$.